denten/denten.github.io/_includes/CV/02-affiliation.md

 Associate Professor, 2018.
 Assistant Professor, Department of English and Comparative Literature, 2012.

-- Editor, Experimental Methods book series, Columbia University Press (2019 -- ).
+- Editor, On Method book series, Columbia University Press (2019 -- ).
 - Executive Committee, Institute for Comparative Literature and Society (2018 -- ).
 - Affiliated Faculty, Institute of Data Sciences and Engineering, Center for Data, Media, and Society (2015 -- ).